 The City of Moscow adopted a new Comprehensive Plan in 2009.
 While most of the project area is located outside the City limits, Latah County has adopted the City of Moscow's zoning ordinance and zoning classifications for the area of impact located in the northern end of the project.
-The land outside the city limits in the Area of City Impact is currently characterized in the City of Moscow Comprehensive Plan as Auto Urban Industrial.
-The future planned use includes Auto Urban Commercial, Industrial, Urban Residential and Auto Urban Residential.
-Zoned by Latah County as Urban Residential, Auto-AF-Agriculture/Forestry with smaller areas of Motor Business Industrial and Commercial along US-95.
+The land outside the city limits is zoned by Latah County as suburban residential.